danieldbower/grails-spring-batch/README.md

 ## Versions
++ v.2.1.0
+  + Update to Grails 2.3
+  + Update to Spring Batch 2.2.7
+  + Update to Spring Batch Admin 1.3.0
 + v.2.0.8
   + Added ability to configure size of exit messages for job executions, step executions and contexts
   + Added ability to start/restart/stop jobs in more locations